The choice is yours

 Graduation night came and because of work schedules, travel, and health concerns extended family could not make it.
 Zelda, her boyfriend, and I were the only ones attending Lucy’s graduation.
 I thought, “Okay, this is a little sad” so I got ready for the tears.
 After a rain delay, numerous speeches, and what seemed like an endless list of names, it was over.
 I felt happy, relieved, and sore (those bleacher seats are no joke), but there were no tears.

 The tears also came from frustration.
 Why did I not get rid of some of this stuff sooner?
 I had kept books with titles such as Fun with Mathematics.
 Unfortunately, no one else in the family learned to appreciate math in the same way as Jim.
-I know years ago I was not ready to let go, but now the task seemed so large.
+Years ago I was not ready to let go, but now the task seemed so large.
 I cried not just for the memories made, but all those not made with us.
 It felt so unfair that Jim missed so many years and the girls missed knowing him.
-I cried because, though I am ready, a huge chapter of my life is closing.
+I cried because, though I was ready, a huge chapter of my life was closing.

 You can anticipate grief triggers all you want, but then they have a way of surprising you.
 It is best not to fight them, but to let yourself feel.
 They will abate and you can go back to cleaning that darn attic.